 Loop

 is a task that is internally being looped.
-The loop property of task allows you to define the type of loop.
+The loop property of task allows to define the type of loop.
 The default value for loop

+is none.
 You can define the loop property in subprocess BPMN shape as shown in the following code.

 using System;